 In 2014, Suh joined Dr. Susan Hayflick’s group at OHSU to try and understand how iron accumulates in various types of NBIA.
 Suh is new to Portland and the northwestern part of the United States.
 In her free time, she loves to explore streets of Portland with her old and beloved DSLR camera.

-Leila Schwanemann is a proud native of San Diego, CA. She is currently a senior in the biochemistry undergraduate degree program at Portland State University.
+Leila Schwanemann is a proud native of San Diego, CA. She recently graduated with a degree in Biochemistry from Portland State University.
 Since 2009, Leila has gained research experience working in the OHSU laboratories of Dr. David Kabat and Dr. Maureen Hoatlin, and with the OHSU Rare Disorders Research Consortium.
 In 2014, Leila joined the Hayflick Laboratory as a study coordinator.
 Leila would like to continue developing her career in fields that combine both basic and clinical research; the NBIA research group is ideal for this experience.
 Outside of the lab, Leila loves ballet, reading, and spending time with her family and friends.

 TANYA BROOKS, M.A.